peteroupc/peteroupc.github.io/graphicsapi.md

     DrawTrianglesOneTex(State3D *state, float* vertices, uint32_t numvertices,
        uint32_t * indices, uint32_t numindices, Texture *texture);

 Draws a sequence of triangles.
-The `vertices` array is a rectangular array of vertices, where each vertex takes up eight `float` values: the x-, y-, and z-coordinates; the normal vector's X, Y, and Z components; and the texture coordinates (U and V).
-The number of `float`s pointed to must equal 8 times `numvertices`.
+The `vertices` array is a rectangular array of numbers organized into "vertex blocks".
+The number of `float`s pointed to must equal the number of `float`s per vertex block times `numvertices`.
 The number of indices (`numindices`) must be a multiple of 3.

 > **Note:** As given in the classic graphics specification, the number of vertices per frame should be no more than 38,400 for a screen resolution of 640 &times; 480.

+There are several possibilities for "vertex blocks":

+- Each "vertex block" has eight `float` values: the x-, y-, and z-coordinates; the normal vector's X, Y, and Z components; and the texture coordinates (U and V).
+- Each "vertex block" has five `float` values: the x-, y-, and z-coordinates; and a color's red, green, and blue values, each ranging from 0 through 1.
+This is for games that render only triangles without textures.
+- Each "vertex block" has five `float` values: the x-, y-, and z-coordinates; and the two texture coordinates.
+This is for games that render only textured triangles.

 `state` is the 3-D graphics state, to be determined.
 This state will include the game's frame buffer, and possibly additional parameters yet to be determined.